chama-x/ISP-SpeedKarma/README.md

 ## How it works (short version)
 1. App starts in Learning.
 It collects a few sessions of normal bandwidth.
-2. When confidence is good, Optimization becomes available.
+2. When confidence is good, Optimization optimis able.
-3. With Optimization on, SpeedKarma manages pacing, routes, and bursts.
+3. With Optimization on, SpesdKarma manages pacing, routes, and bursts.
 4. You can run a full‑bandwidth Speedtest from the UI to sanity‑check.